ptbjack/Library/Mi/Capture/Zupancic/What is Sex.md

 Sexual meaning is there to mask the reality of a more fundamental negativity at work in sexuality, to put up a screen that derives its efficacy from to the fact that it is itself a means of satisfaction -satisfaction through meaning, satisfaction in the production of sexual meaning.
 The task of psychoanalysis is to deactivate this satisfaction, to restore sex in its dimension of the Real.

+## WHERE DO ADULTS COME FROM?

+Paradoxical status of infantile sexuality:
+1. It exists
+2. It exists in the absence of both biological and symbolic frameworks for its existence.
+- Sensitivity of infantile sexuality is due to the proximity of it and adult sexuality.
+The “maturity” of sexual organs dramatically fails to make these organs function as exclusive sites of sexuality, or to produce a solid basis for clearly understanding and making sense of our sexuality.

+[[Laplance]]: drive sexuality (le sexual) vs instinctual sexuality (le sexuel) Le sexual: related to partial drives and their satisfaction, not innate, not object-based, not procreative.
+Le sexuel: hormonally based, more or less preprogrammed.
+Arrives after puberty, after drive or infantile sexuality.
+What is acquired through the drives precedes what is innate and instinctual.

+Freud: “genital sexual organization” is far from being primordial.
+- Involves unification of compound sexual drive.
+- Always a forced and artificial unification
+- Never fully achieved or accomplished
+- “Normal” human sexuality is a paradoxical, artificial naturalization of the originally denatured drives.
+- Human sexuality is “sexual” insofar as the unification at stake never really works, but allows for different partial drives to continue their circular, self-perpetuating activity.

+Problems with this narrative:
+- It advances from the supposedly original, free, and chaotic multiplicity of the drive to a forced sexual unification.
+- It puts the “humanly” sexual of sexuality on the side of the drives as opposed to reproductive sexuality.
+- It missed the point of encounter between enjoyment involved in the drives and sexuality
+- According to this narrative, adult sexuality practices are also in infantile sexuality, indicates the existence of some kind of continuity.
+- Leaves out the unconscious (ontological negativity).
+- According to this narrative, infantile enjoyment is sexual because it is contaminated with “enigmatic signifiers”, unconscious and sexually charged messages of adults.
+- Unconscious makes a pleasure “sexual”.
+- What sexualizes infantile pleasure is the encounter with the unconscious of adults, a minus (something that comes only as missing from its place in the Other).

+The unconscious starts with the repression as the signifying form pertaining to discursivity as such.
+- Unconscious comes to us from the outside.
+- Freud: actual repression is already based on repression; repression is constitutively redoubled.
+- Lacan links it to the signifying structure and to a “necessary fall of the first signifier”, which coincides with the constitution of the subject: “the subject is constituted around the Urverdrangung.”

+There is something about sexuality that appears only as repressed, something that registers in reality only in the form of repression (not as something that is, then repressed)

+Much too simple opposition between the “subversive” chaotic multiplicity of the drives and “normative sexuality”. (progressive psychoanalytic explanation)